• Skip to primary navigation

 Roosters look very, very different.
 To start off, because of his fluffy feathers, he looks massive.
 He is already a large rooster weighing around 8 lbs.
 Unlike the hen, who is primarily salmon and white/cream colored, he is primarily black.

-The rooster’s large beard and muffs, legs, as well as his breast are all black while his underbelly is black and gray.
+The rooster has a large black chest, beard, muffs, legs, while his underbelly is black and gray.
 His back, saddle, and hackle feathers are the only similarity he has to the hen, being cream with salmon speckles.

 Both of his wings have a deep reddish gold with just a touch of white on the end.
 Finally, his tail is black with a mix of iridescent green!